mekline/MakeMetasforStims/ontology sketch.md

 list VerboseDescription - Require 3 or more sentences with different verbs about what is happening (e.g. The girl throws the ball, the ball flies, the girl moves her arm)

-int NParticipants - how many participants are there? list ParticipantIDs - Unique id for each (should have length = NParticipants) list ParticipantIsAnimate - Boolean list NParticipants long Intentional/Unintentional?
+int NParticipants - how many participants are there? list ParticipantIDs - Unique id for each (should have length = NParticipants, and IDs in the Participants set) list Participant Roles list ParticipantIsAnimate - Boolean list NParticipants long Intentional/Unintentional?
 Typical/Novel?
 Completed/Incompleted?

+###Sentence
+string Verb
+string Sentence
+int NParticipants
+list ParticipantIDs
+list ParticipantRoles
+list ParticipantIsAnimate